spencerharris63/FlexNav/README.md

 Everything works but try clicking on the paragraph.

-We will use an if statement to ensure that the user has clicked on a link in the navbar before running our code:
+We will use an if statement and the JavaScript "not" (`!`) operator to ensure that the user has clicked on a link in the navbar before running our code:

 ```js
 function makeActive(event) {